UPPMAX/UPPMAX-documentation/docs/naiss/cosmos_file_transfer_using_filezilla.md

 ???- question "Why is this page at UPPMAX?"

-    It is the intention that this guide is moved to the PDC documentation.
+    It is the intention that this guide is moved to the LUNARC documentation.
     However, it has not been suggested to be added to their documentaton yet.